Privatized Banking: High Cash Value and Long-Term Growth

 How Dividends Impact Your Growth

 The guaranteed portion will show the cash value growth, based on interest only.
-This is the minimum contractual value you’ll get if you fund the policy as illustrated.
+This is the minimum contractual value you’ll get if you fund the life policy as illustrated.

 The non-guaranteed side will show the dividends being added to the policy as well, based on the current dividend rate for that company.
 When dividends are added to the guaranteed cash values, you get the non-guaranteed cash values.